Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 [external tables](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-ExternalTables)
 and internal tables.
 These tables can be new tables that are being created or existing tables that are stored in HDFS.
 Alluxio can also be used as the default file system for Hive.
 In the following sections, we will describe how to use Hive with Alluxio for these use cases.
+Hive is running on Hadoop MapReduce in this documentation.

 ## Create External Table from Files Located in Alluxio